gemfire/gemfire-developer-website/content/examples/dot-net/nativeclient-session-state.md

 tags:
 - .Net Client
 type: examples
-description: This is a sample code that stores a session state for an ASP.NET app (basically .NET Web App).
+description: This is VMware GemFire sample code that stores a session state for an ASP.NET app (basically .NET Web App).
 It's a simple command line program that connects to a region using a cache factory object and does not involve any dependency on Java.

 ---